ChristianLoizou/Shorts/texttomidi/README.md

 Some examples are A major -> `3-SHARPS-MAJOR`, C# minor -> `4-SHARPS-MINOR`, Bb minor -> `5-FLATS-MINOR`

 **INSTRUMENTS**: Defines the instruments in the file.
 A valid list of instrument names can be found [here](https://raw.githubusercontent.com/ChristianLoizou/Shorts/master/texttomidi/assets/program_codes.json).
-Command separated, and in order of top to bottom of music.
+Comma separated, and in order of top to bottom of music.